toprakdeniz/webgl-wind/README.md

 ### Purpose of this fork

 Base animation represents a constant time of wind data.
 One good idea is, as animation continues the time it represents continues.
 I think it can be done with 2 sequential vector field texture in the update program.
-We calculate the particul vector with mixing the vectors of two vector field by the ratio of time passed between the two representation at that point.
+We calculate the particul vector with mixing the vectors of two vector field by the ratio of the time passed between the two representation at that point.

 It will be fun to create a tensor imitation on webgl.